 An OAFunc block of name crossSectionFunc must be used inside the Interaction block.
-The OAFunc block allows the user to define its own cross section for the interaction, either through a twocolumn data file or through an expression.
+The OAFunc block allows the user to define its own cross section for the interaction, either through a two-column data file or through an expression.
 The kinds of OAFunc available for this interaction are interpolatedFromFile, LXcatFile, or expression.
-The OAFunc must return the value of the cross section in m2.
-Please see OAFunc Block for more information on the OAFunc block.
+The OAFunc must return the value of the cross section in m.